 The puppy spins and spins, attempting to grab that alluring tip just out of reach.
-He trips, he stumbles, he falls on his plump behind and finally bites down on the fluff of fur he has been chasing.
+He trips, stumbles, falls on his plump behind, and finally bites down on the fluff of fur he has been chasing.
 His audience cheers him on and claps when he finally manages to reach his goal.
 He lets go of his tail and starts it all over again.

 Diagnosing why the dog is chasing his tail is the first step in correcting the problem behavior.